 The Conservation Plan: Bat Conservation International and its partners, including the US Fish and Wildlife Service, the National Park Service, the Florida Fish and Wildlife Conservation Commission, and the the University of Florida, are supporting extensive research to identify any additional roosts of this embattled species, as well as efforts to protect the few known roosts and perhaps to provide artificial roosts where needed.
 These bats have demonstrated remarkable resilience, but their populations have collapsed.
 We need you urgent support before it is too late to pull this species back from the very brink of extinction.

 The Florida bonneted bat is Florida's largest and rarest bat and may be one of the most critically endangered mammals in North America.
 Since 2003, surveys have documented this bat in only seven Florida counties.
 Biologists estimate that the entire population of Florida bonneted bats may be less than a 1,000 individuals.
 This species is vulnerable to a wide variety of threats, including urbanization and habitat loss, small population size, restricted range, low fecundity and relative isolation.
 On November 1, 2013, the U.S. Fish and Wildlife Service formally listed the Florida bonneted bat as Endangered.

 With a wingspan of up to 18 3/4 inches and weight of 37-47g, it is about 70 percent bigger than the Mexican free-tailed bat.
 Florida bonneted bats (formerly known as Wagner's mastiff bats) inhabit semitropical forests and have been documented roosting singly or in small colonies in a variety of locations, including limestone outcroppings, tree hollows, bat houses, chimneys and in Spanish tile roofs.
-Today, however, this bat is only known to occupy a few bat houses and one tree cavity.
+Today, however, this bat is only known to occupy a few bat houses, an abandoned house, and one tree cavity.